 If you are interested in optimizing your testosterone levels (and other hormones) for weight loss then I would recommend starting with this panel:

 - Testosterone free and total: Check both of these markers but focus on total testosterone initially.
 Total testosterone in a healthy male should be > 700 (some even need higher levels), most men with low testosterone present with testosterone levels between 150-300 and these are suboptimal and may be consistent with low T symptoms.

 - Estradiol: Testosterone can convert to estrogens which is why monitoring this is important, as estradiol increases men may experience: gynecomastia (breast tissue growth), erectile dysfunction, and/or an increase in emotions.
 This should be less than 30.

 - Sex hormone binding globulin: This protein binds testosterone making it less available for use, both estrogen and thyroid hormone increase this marker so SHBG should be monitored on testosterone and/or thyroid hormone replacement.
 SHBG in men should be < 20-30.

 - Complete thyroid panel: This includes TSH, free T3, reverse T3, total T3, and thyroid antibodies.
-Conditions that lower testosterone also tends to lower thyroid hormone and both are required for optimal function.
+Conditions that lower testosterone also tend to lower thyroid hormone and both are required for optimal function.

 - Lipid panel: The basic cholesterol panel is limited and for assessing cardiovascular risk correctly you will want advanced cardiac tests like apolipoprotein B and/or an NMR lipoprofile.
 The basic lipid panel is helpful for assessing your degree of insulin resistance via the HDL/triglyceride ratio, however (and it is easy to order).